galahad38/dunnhumby-coupon-redemption/README.md

 3) Performing Oversampling Techniques to obtain more rows.
 4) Product-Based Coupon Redemption instead of Customer-Based Coupon Redemption.

-**Since Academic Requirements have been met for this project, I will put off implementing this for some time.
+**Since Academic Requirements have been met for this project, I will put off implementing these for some time.
 In the meantime, feel free to contribute to this Project!**